 Athletics are an important part of the LaGrange experience.
 The College currently features 16 intercollegiate sports (8 for men, 8 for women) Football was added in 2006 and women’s lacrosse in 2010.
 The school also has a host of intramural activities.
 Among the best in the region, our athletic facilities include a $2 million baseball stadium, a natatorium and a softball complex.

-Over one-third of on-campus students participate in athletics at LaGrange, which is a member of the NCAA Division III.
-Panther teams will begin their first year in the USA South Athletic Conference during the 2012-13 academic year.
+Over one-third of on-campus students participate in athletics at LaGrange, which is a NCAA Division III member.
+Panther teams, with the exception of swimming, compete in the USA South Athletic Conference.
+The swim teams are Appalachian Swimming Conference members.

 LaGrange athletic teams excelled during the 2016-17 academic year.
 The Panther baseball team won the USA South regular season and tournament titles, while reaching the NCAA South Regional.
 The baseball team finished a record-setting year 40-6 and rose to a No. 1 ranking in the Division III Top 25 polll.
 The Panthers had seniors Casey Bell, Ryan Broderick, and Blake Butcher named to All-America teams.
 Eight Panthers earned USA South All-Conference honors, with Bell named the Player of the Year, Broaderick the Pitcher of the Year, and Richie Post as the Rookie Pitcher of the Year.